Tiendil/tiendil-org-content/content/posts/2024-017-concept-document-space-exploration-mmo/en.md

 ## Risks

 1. It may be impossible to create a universe topology that allows for infinite discovery of new star systems.
-A prototype of the universe generation rules is needed before going full development.
+Before proceeding to full development, a prototype of the universe generation rules is required.
 2. Due to the large set of original mechanics, many mistakes can be made if everything is done at once.
 A spiral development plan is needed from a minimal prototype.
 3. Due to the abundance of parameters and entities, the game can turn into a spreadsheet simulator.
 It is necessary to closely interact with the community to analyze user experience and improve the interface.
 4. It will not be possible to make procedural generation interesting enough.
 It is necessary to maximize the speed of feedback from the community and introduce metrics of quality of generation.